How does Big Data convert into Business Value?

 That discussion also addresses the definition of 'AI,' commonly regarded as meaning 'artificial intelligence' but perhaps more accurately should be described as 'augmented intelligence' where, as Neville argues, a key role of so-called AI is to augment our (we humans) intelligence.

-A report in AdWeek on how big consultancies are eating up the marketing analytics space gives us a rich source of information to comment on concerning opportunities with big data.
+A report in AdWeek on how big consultancies are eating up the marketing analytics space gives us a rich source of information to comment on concerning opportunities with big data as a service.
 Or, as Sam notes in our conversation, far deeper opportunities in market disruption let alone data and analytics.

 In the broad area of education and awareness of big data, small data, analytics and insights, Thomas reports on what he learned from the annual International Public Relations and Research Conference in Orlando, Florida – as we look at the big trends in data and analytics in the context of PR and organizational communication, how do we educate and train communicators?
 Should business schools play a key role in developing the agenda, perhaps with an MCM ('Master of Communication Management') alongside the MBA?
 What of the professional associations and their education programmes?